telerik/blazor-docs/common-features/dimensions.md

         "first",
         "second very long item that determines the width of the dropdown element", "third"
+        //avoid popup Height="auto" for many items,
-        //if you have many items, avoid PopupHeight="auto" because it will go off the screen };
+        // because the dropdown will go off the screen and not scroll };

     protected string MyItem { get; set; } = "third";